 The event, which is free, is open to the public.
 Attendees should dress warmly for the outdoor portion.

-To find free parking after 6 p.m. and Wiser-Patten, visit http://tinyurl.com/MTSUParkingMap.
+To find free parking after 6 p.m. at Wiser-Patten, visit http://tinyurl.com/MTSUParkingMap.
 Handicapped-accessible requires a state permit.

 Launched in 1997, the Cassini mission to Saturn ended in September 2017.